-You don’t have to pay the gratuities if you don’t want to, but the crew do rely on them as a large part of their compensation.
+You don’t have to pay the gratuities if you don’t want to, but the crew does rely on them as a large part of their compensation.

 That’s it!
 It isn’t a short list at all.
 So, how much does a cruise cost?
 We ended up spending $1,283.09.
 That really isn’t that bad for a 5-day cruise.
 In fact, it is only $256.62 per day or $128.31 per person per day.

 When you consider the fact that you get lodging, all the food you care to eat at three decent meals a day, entertainment and the chance to visit foreign countries, the price really isn’t that bad at all.

 We could have easily spent double that and I’m going to venture some people spent double that on just their cruise cabin.
 Hopefully, I’ve enlightened you to some of the other expenses on cruises so you can budget for them better for your first cruise.
 You no longer have to wonder how much for a cruise like our five day Carnival cruise.